GoogleChrome/web.dev/src/site/content/en/mini-apps/what-are-mini-apps/index.md

 game and challenge their contacts through status updates.
 The mini app is then only a tap away, so users can enter into competition without any friction and the mini app thereby grow its reach.

+{% Banner 'neutral' %}
   In the next chapter, you will learn [what sets mini apps apart from H5 apps and QuickApp](/what-are-h5-and-quickapp).
+{% endBanner %}